 When it comes to reducing added sugars, the easiest place to start is to swap water for soda.
 And that’s where fruit infused water comes in.
-A whopping 41% of our consumption of added sugars come from sugar sweetened beverages.
+50% of our consumption of added sugars come from sugar sweetened beverages.
 A small change in this department will make a tremendous impact.

 A squeeze of lime and a few slices of cucumber create a refreshing drink for school or sports.
 The combo of watermelon and mint is perfect for quenching thirst on a hot afternoon.
 Try a simple combination of orange and lemon slices for a citrus refresher.
 The possibilities are endless, and it doesn’t take more than a few slices of fruit from your fridge or freezer to do the trick.